Four anti-Islamic State Kurds arrested entering U.S. from Mexico

-WASHINGTON The U.S. Homeland Security chief on Thursday presented evidence countering statements from conservative lawmakers that members of the Islamic State, which is the target of a U.S.-led air campaign in Iraq and Syria, had been caught entering America.
+WASHINGTON Oct 9 Four members of a Kurdish group that opposes Islamic State militants were arrested last month trying to enter the United States from Mexico, U.S. Homeland Security Secretary Jeh Johnson said on Thursday.

-Homeland Security Secretary Jeh Johnson said four members of a Kurdish group that opposes Islamic State were arrested last month trying to enter the United States illegally from Mexico.
+Johnson's announcement followed comments by conservative politicians that fighters from the Islamic State, which is the target of a U.S.-led air offensive in Syria and Iraq, had crossed the southern border.

-Johnson noted that the PKK was "actually fighting against ISIL and defended Kurdish territory in Iraq."
-They would be deported by U.S. authorities, he said in a speech in Washington.
+Even though the PKK was "actually fighting against ISIL and defended Kurdish territory in Iraq," the four would be deported by U.S. authorities, Johnson said in a speech in Washington.

-Several conservative politicians and media outlets have claimed in recent days that Islamic State militants had infiltrated the United States from Mexico, which Johnson and other administration officials have denied.
+Several conservative politicians and media outlets have claimed recently that Islamic State militants had infiltrated the United States from Mexico, which Johnson has denied.

 On Tuesday, Representative Duncan Hunter, a California Republican, told Fox News that "at least 10 ISIS fighters have been caught coming across the Mexican border in Texas."